Locative media: Creative representation

 Place is often seen as central to creativity; in fact, "for some—regional artists, citizen journalists and environmental organizations for example—a sense of place is a particularly important aspect of representation, and the starting point of conversations."
 Locative media can propel such conversations in its function as a "poetic form of data visualization," as its output often traces how people move in, and by proxy, make sense of, urban environments.

 Given the dynamism and hybridity of cities and the networks which comprise them, locative media extends the internet landscape to physical environments where people forge social relations and actions which can be "mobile, plural, differentiated, adventurous, innovative, but also estranged, alienated, impersonalized."
 Moreover, in using locative technologies, users can expand how they communicate and assert themselves in their environment and, in doing so, explore this continuum of urban interactions.
 Furthermore, users can assume a more active role in constructing the environments they are situated in accordingly.

-In turn, artists have been intrigued with locative media as a means of "user-led mapping, social networking and artistic interventions in which the fabric of the urban environment and the contours of the earth become a 'canvas.'"
-Such projects demystify how resident behaviors in a given city contribute to the culture and sense of personality that cities are often perceived to take on.

 Design scholars Anne Galloway and Matthew Ward state that "various online lists of pervasive computing and locative media projects draw out the breadth of current classification schema: everything from mobile games, place-based storytelling, spatial annotation and networked performances to device-specific applications."

-A prominent use of locative media is in locative art.
-A sub-category of interactive art or new media art, locative art explores the relationships between the real world and the virtual or between people, places or objects in the real world.
+A prominent creative use of locative media is in locative media art.
+A sub-category of interactive art or new media art, locative media art explores the relationships between the real world and the virtual or between people, places or objects in the real world.
+Particularly prevalent in the early-to-mid 2000s, locative media art often used GPS, text messaging, personal digital assistants and the early mobile web to make works tied to specific places in public space, drawing on psychogeography and the Situationist International.
+Writers distinguished two broad approaches: annotative works, which let people tag places with text, sound or images, and phenomenological or tracing works, which recorded the movement of people through the city.
+Although artists worked internationally, the movement was closely associated with a community in New York centered on the Glowlab collective and the Conflux festival.
+The field's distinctiveness faded after the 2008 iPhone 3G made GPS a standard consumer feature and location-awareness became ordinary.